Operations

 • Green roof

-York University has a number of campus-wide initiatives aimed at water conservation, from green building design and retrofit to grounds maintenance to the installation of water refill stations across both the Keele and Glendon campuses.
+York University has a number of campus-wide initiatives aimed at water conservation and reuse, from green building design and retrofit to grounds maintenance to the installation of water refill stations across both the Keele and Glendon campuses.

 York University accepts metered water from the City of Toronto.
 The University is invoiced based on the amount of water it takes in from the City of Toronto.
 Conscious about water usage, the University is currently installing domestic water meters in all its buildings on its campuses.
 This project when complete, will provide the University with the tools necessary to address water consumption.